Where exactly are brown trout native?

 The “Parathethsys lake” was occasionally connected to the Mediterranean, which would have allowed trout to colonize the lake and surrounding tributaries.

-Both brown trout and Atlantic salmon have been around for some 10 million years(1), which would have allowed both species to colonize the Parathethsys.
+Both brown trout and Atlantic salmon have been around for some 10 million years(1), which means both species would have been present to colonize the Parathethsys.

 Brown trout in the Middle East.